edgiumtech/ImageMate/README.md

 - 💡 Feature requests
 - 📝 Documentation improvements
 - 🔧 Code contributions

+Please read our [Contributing Guide](CONTRIBUTING.md) for development setup and guidelines.

 Feel free to open an issue or submit a pull request.